From Fragmentation to Scalable Performance: Rebuilding a Bank’s Operating Model in a few months

 This included reviewing the end-to-end mortgage process and supporting systems, identifying structural limitations in the existing tech stack, assessing scalability constraints and integration gaps, defining strategic options for future platform evolution, and initiating a structured decision process for long-term modernization.

-This was not about quick fixes.
-It was about creating a clear path forward for a scalable mortgage platform capable of supporting long-term growth.
+This was not about incremental fixes.
+It was about designing a mortgage platform capable of supporting structural growth.

 PHASE 4 — Embedding Agile Ways of Working and Cultural Shift